pamlib/iyt/docs/tutorials/index.md

 Antiviruses usually mistake executors as viruses due to their nature.
 Most (if not all) modern executors work by *injecting* some sort of *DLL* file into Roblox and running Lua code (Scripts) in the environment it creates.

+Just make sure you downloaded the executors on their official websites, as other people can skid them and add viruses into them.

+If you have **trust issues** don't get an exploit.

 ## I know that the executor is a false positive, but how am I suppose to download it now?

 If you don't know what a false positive is, it means a program is detected as a virus even though it isn't a virus.